 In the case of pending applications for plant variety rights, a similar procedure applies, but only during a 6-month period from the end of the transition period.

 A continued protection has been agreed for undertakings having their registered office in the UK or the operations of which are linked on an ongoing basis with the economy of the UK or of an EU Member State.

 For these rights, no agreement has yet been reached regarding the continued protection.
 Discussions are still ongoing.

-The draft agreement contains no provisions relating to European patents.
-These patents are namely granted by the EPO, an international organisation outside the European Union.
+The draft agreement on Brexit contains no provisions relating to European patents.
+These patents are namely granted by the EPO, an international organization outside the European Union.

 Brexit will have no bearing on European patents designating the UK.

 In the same way, the draft agreement contains no provision relating to the future Unified Patent Court (the UPC) since it is an international jurisdiction.

 The UK has ratified the UPC Agreement on April 26, 2018, before effectively leaving the EU.
 It remains to be seen whether this early ratification will have an impact on the UK situation with regard to the United Patent Court (UPC) when it comes into force.

 The draft agreement does not directly mention the Unitary patent (the European patent with unitary effect) which is a Union law creation, under an enhanced cooperation.